Learn

 Repeat Plan: 1 / 3 / 7 / 15 / 30

-The cards support the review.
+The cards support the Review.

 They do not replace the context.

-Example: programming tutorials
+Example: programming tutorial

 Programming is often hard to reduce to isolated facts.